Safeguarding Children/Child Protection Policy

 - Identify changes in staff behaviour and act on these as per the Staff Behaviour Policy

-- Ensure parents are fully aware of child protection policies and procedures when they register
+- Ensure parents are fully aware of child protection policies and procedures when they register with the club and are kept informed of all updates when they occur

-- Regularly review and update this policy with staff and parents where appropriate and make sure it complies with any legal requirements and any guidance or procedures issued by the Solihull Local Safeguarding Children Board.
+- Regularly review and update this policy with staff and parents where appropriate and make sure it complies with any legal requirements and any guidance or procedures issued by the Solihull Local Safeguarding Children Partnership.

 We will support children by offering reassurance, comfort and sensitive interactions.
 We will devise activities according to individual circumstances to enable children to develop confidence and self-esteem within their peer group and support them to learn how to keep themselves safe.